-Title of each Name of each exchange on which Class Trading Symbol registered Class A Common Stock (Par Value \$0.01) VTVT NASDAQ Capital Market Securities registered pursuant to Section 12(g) of the Act: None during the preceding 12 months and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗆 Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of
+Securities r egistered pursuant to Section 12(D) (of the Act: Title of each Class Trading Symbol Name of each exchange on whic registered h Class A Common Stock (Par Value \$0.01) VTVT NASDAQ Capital Market Securities registere ed pursuant to Section 12(g) of the A ct: None Indicate by check mark if the R Registrant is a well-known season ed issuer, as defined in Rule 405 of the S ecurities Act.
+Yes 🗆 No 🗵 Indicate by check mark if the R Registrant is not required to file re ports pursuant to Section 13 or Section 1 5(d) of the Exchange Act.
+Yes \Box No \boxtimes Indicate by check mark whethe 12 months and (2) has been subject to s 0 () 1 1 5 or 15(d) of the Securities Exchange Act of 1934 during the preceding 5 0 0 0 equired to be submitted pursuant to Rule 405 of Regulat pursuant to submit such files).
+Yes \boxtimes No \square ion S-T lerated filer, a smaller reporting company, or an emergin emerging growth company" in Rule 12b-2 of the Exchar Large accelerated filer \Box Accelerated filer Non-accelerated filer \Box Smaller reporting company \boxtimes Emerging growth company \Box financial accounting standards provid led pursuant to Section 13(a) of f the Exchange Act. \Box extended transition period for complying with any net

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes $\Box$ No $\boxtimes$ Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934

-Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company X

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.
 Indicate by check mark if the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes No

-Yes $\Box$ No $\boxtimes$ The aggregate market value of the registrant's Common Stock held by non-affiliates on the last business day of the Registrant's most recently completed second quarter, June 30, 2020, was \$29,590,387 (based on the closing sale price as reported on the NASDAQ).
+The aggregate market value of the registrant's Common Stock held by non-affiliates on the last business day of the Registrant's most recently completed second quarter, June 30, 2020, was \$29,590,387 (based on the closing sale price as reported on the NASDAQ).